best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Other pointers for formatting that should be followed in terms of best practice

-* The minimum font size used is size 12 - this isn't specifically mentioned in the accessibility guidelines but it is best practice.
+* The minimum font size used is size 12 - this is not specifically mentioned in the accessibility guidelines but it is best practice.
 * Consider how your tables are structured - remember it is easier to read down a list than across a table so you may want to think about transposing your data.
 * Only use sans serif fonts like Arial or Calibri as people with dyslexia find serif fonts hard to read.
 * Avoid the use of underline and italic text - people with dyslexia can find italic and underlined text hard to read, if you need to highlight text it is best to use bold.
 * Avoid changing the colour of text to draw attention to it - if you do this you must check the colour contrast of the text against the background colour (more information on how to do this can be found in the 'Checking text colour contrast' sub-section).
 * Use the 'default' or 'automatic' colour settings for all text - doing this will ensure the spreadsheet takes on the specialised colour settings users of assistive technology may have set up on their software
-* Don't add a background fill - some users will have settings that automatically change the colour of the background to make the content easier for them to read, but this doesn't happen if you have added a fill colour – even if it is white.
+* Do not add a background fill - some users will have settings that automatically change the colour of the background to make the content easier for them to read, but this does not happen if you have added a fill colour – even if it is white.
 * Avoid adding grid lines or cell borders - in general it is better to keep things simple.
 * Avoid including images of charts in your spreadsheet, if you do you must carefully consider their accessibility, particularly the colour contrast between chart elements (more information on how to do this can be found in the 'Checking colour contrast in charts' sub-section).
 * Left align all text in cells outside the table and all row labels within the table.